Workday/canvas-kit/modules/form-field/react/README.md

 ---

+#### `hasErrorIcon: boolean`

+> Whether or not the input will have an icon displayed.
+If yes, extra padding will be added to the
+> right.

+Default: `false`

+---

 #### `grow: boolean`

 > Whether or not the field will expand to the width of the container.
 This prop will be passed to
 > the input component if applicable.

-Default: `false`

----

-#### `hasIcon: boolean`

-> Whether or not the input will have an icon displayed.
-If yes, extra padding will be added to the
-> right.

 Default: `false`